kan98/round-robin-api/README.md

 # Kan's round robin load balancer

 This project is a simple Go stateless repo and contains 2 different APIs.
 - A simple api that will return whatever JSON string it is given.
 We will spin up 3 instances of this on bootup in different ports.
 It's meant for testing the behaviour of our load balancer.
+If you use a seed that's not 0, we will use a fixed random behaviour to simulate the error and latency of the different intances.
+We can use these fixed random behaviours in our benchmarks to test out our scoring algorithm and optimise it be a more performant load balancer.
 - A load balancer api that will round robin requests to the designated simple API ports

 ## Design of the round robin connection pool